 1878-1956

-(Thanks to George Robb who did much research on Harris).
+(Thanks to George Robb who did much research on Harris, his full biographer is linked below.).

 In the 1930s she worked as an attendant in the Newark courts.
 In 1941, we know she worked on the campaign of John A Brady.

-Harris was born in Maryland and moved to Newark with her family in the late 1880s.
-She worked as a dressmaker and helped organize several branches of the Independent Order of St. Luke.
+Blanche was born in Maryland and moved to Newark with her family in the late 1880s.
+She was a graduate of Barringer High School, and the widow of Paul Harris.
+She worked as a dressmaker and helped organize several branches of the Independent Order of St. Luke, as well as a lyceum for young people at St. John’s Methodist Church.

 Bibliography